What is cyberbullying?

 - Try and make them aware of what they are sending.
 Tell them never to send anything across the web that they wouldn’t want their teachers or parents to see – they may not realise what they are sending is a form of bullying.

 - Look for signs in your children that they are being bullied.
-Signs could be depressive behaviour, loneliness, loss of interest in their usual hobbies.
+These include:

 - Changing behaviour